TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning-designer-unabletopublishtopipeline.md

 # Unable to publish to pipeline

-Most users are able to resolve this issue using the steps below.
+Most users are able to resolve this issue using the following steps.

 ## **Recommended Steps**

-1. Click on the **Publish** button at the top right of the canvas.
+1. Select **Publish** at the top right of the canvas.
-2. Since published pipeline or pipeline endpoint is usually for retraining or batch inference scenarios, it's better to set pipeline parameters before publishing the pipeline.
+2. Published pipeline or pipeline endpoint is usually for retraining or batch inference scenarios.
+Therefore, set pipeline parameters before publishing the pipeline.
-3. If there's any error when publishing the pipeline, ssend us feedback by clicking the smile icon in the top right corner with **including screenshot** selected.
+3. If you receive an error when publishing the pipeline, send us feedback by selecting the smile icon in the top-right corner and **including screenshot**.
 Our engineer team will investigate.

 ## **Recommended Documents**